commandus/logger-huffman/README.md

 When some packets are missed especially first ones, it is impossible to assembly them in the database record.

-In this case, memory must be free implicitly by sqlInsertPackets() or parsePacket() calls or explicitly by flushLoggerParser() call.
-These calls check received time and if it is later than 5 minutes, packets trying to store in the database(if sqlInsertPackets() called) then it removes from the memory.
+In this case, memory must be free implicitly by loggerSQLInsertPackets() or loggerParsePacket() calls or explicitly by flushLoggerParser() call.
+These calls check received time and if it is later than 5 minutes, packets trying to store in the database(if loggerSQLInsertPackets() called) then it removes from the memory.

 - initLoggerParser() return an descriptor
-- sqlCreateTable() return "CREATE TABLE .."
+- loggerSQLCreateTable() return "CREATE TABLE .."
 SQL statement string
-- parsePacket() trying to parse received packet.
+- loggerParsePacket() trying to parse received packet.
 Packets stored in memory.
-- sqlInsertPackets() find completed packets
+- loggerSQLInsertPackets() find completed packets
 - flushLoggerParser()
 - doneLoggerParser()